EU court annuls sanctions against mother of Putin ally | Law-Order

 EU court annuls sanctions against mother of Putin ally

+A top European Union court on Wednesday annulled sanctions against the mother of Yevgeny Prigozhin, a close ally of President Vladimir Putin and head of Russia's Wagner mercenary group fighting in Ukraine.

-A top European Union court on Wednesday granted a challenge to annul sanctions against the mother of Yevgeny Prigozhin, a close ally of President Vladimir Putin and the head of Russia's Wagner mercenary group fighting in Ukraine.
-The EU blacklisted Violetta Prigozhina saying business links with her son made her complicit in Russia's aggression against its neighbour, a former Soviet republic that now wants to integrate with the West.
+A top European Union court on Wednesday annulled sanctions against the mother of Yevgeny Prigozhin, a close ally of President Vladimir Putin and head of Russia's Wagner mercenary group fighting in Ukraine.
+The EU had blacklisted Violetta Prigozhina, saying business links with her son made her complicit in Russia's aggression against its neighbour.

-"The General Court annuls the restrictive measures applied to Ms Violetta Prigozhina, mother of Mr Yevgeniy Prigozhin, in the context of Russia's war against Ukraine," the bloc's second highest court said.
+"The General Court annuls the restrictive measures applied to Ms Violetta Prigozhina... in the context of Russia's war against Ukraine," the bloc's second highest court said.
+"Even if the latter is responsible for actions undermining the territorial integrity, sovereignty and independence of Ukraine, the link between Ms Prigozhina and her son established at the time of the adoption of the contested acts is based solely on their family relationship and is therefore not sufficient to justify her inclusion on the contested lists."

+The EU had blacklisted Violetta Prigozhina a day before Russia's full-scale invasion of Ukraine a year ago on Feb.24.
+The bloc said at the time that she had played a role in the actions of her son, who deployed fighters in Ukraine and had secured Russian defence contracts following Moscow's annexation of Crimea from Kyiv in 2014 and the ensuing backing of rebels in eastern Ukraine.

+Prigozhina's challenge said the EU had failed to specify reasons for her blacklisting and sanctioned her only to put pressure on her son, according to the General Court.
+"It cannot legitimately be inferred from the links to her son that she may have contributed to compromising the territorial integrity of Ukraine," according to information describing her challenge published by the General Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)